PostHog/posthog.com/contents/handbook/company/merch-store.md

 PostHog merch will be carried out (quite literally) into the wider world where people who've never heard of us will see our brand, it's important that our Merch is:

 * **Quality** - Our merch must be something you'd want to wear
-* **Sustainable** - Our merch shouldn't be someting that's never used or made in an unsustainable way
+* **Sustainable** - Our merch shouldn't be something that's never used or made in an unsustainable way
 * **Shippable** - Any one of our community no-matter where in the world they live should be able to receive our merch

 ## How do we manufacture merch